djr319/djr319/README.md

 - 👋 Hi, I’m David
-- 👀 I’m a commercial pilot and programmer
+- 👀 I’m a commercial pilot, taking a break from aviation to learn some software development skills
-- 🌱 I’m always learning
+- 🌱 I’m currently on the 12 week Codeworks Software Engineering course.
+Learning Angular right now
-- 📫 You can find my linkedIn profile at djryan.eu
+- 📫 You can find my linkedIn profile at www.djryan.eu